andrewjfreyer/jurabridge/README.md

 ```
 <hr/>

-# Function Buttons in Home Assistant
+# Functions & Buttons in Home Assistant

 The [JuraConfiguraton.h](https://github.com/andrewjfreyer/jurabridge/blob/main/v2/JuraConfiguration.h) header lists what buttons are reportable to home assistant.
 By default, most are disabled as each additional sensor adds reporting time and cycle time.